The Weathering Risk Peace Pillar

 Why it matters:

-Finding sustainable solutions for peace requires integrating climate resilience into peace programming
+Finding sustainable solutions for peace requires integrating climate and environmental resilience into peace programming

-Evidence from around the world shows that climate change is closely interlinked with conflict.
-Along indirect pathways, such as undermining livelihood conditions, and via intermediate factors, such as governance or inequality, climate change can contribute to increased conflict and insecurity.
-As a result, those working to improve social cohesion, peace and security must integrate ways to build resilience to climate security risks into peace programming, and ensure it is a core consideration of preventing, mitigating and resolving violent conflicts.
+Evidence from around the world shows that climate and environmental change are closely interlinked with conflict.
+Along indirect pathways, such as undermining livelihood conditions, and via intermediate factors, such as governance or inequality, climate change and other environmental challenges can contribute to increased conflict and insecurity.
+As a result, those working to improve social cohesion, peace and security must integrate ways to build resilience to climate and environmental security risks into peace programming, and ensure it is a core consideration of preventing, mitigating and resolving violent conflicts.
 This is not only essential to find sustainable solutions for peace, but also provides an opportunity to bring people together to tackle the challenges they face.
-When undertaken in a conflict-sensitive manner, mainstreaming climate and environmental challenges can act as an entry point or even catalyst for dialogue, helping to build trust between conflict parties.
+When undertaken in a conflict-sensitive manner, mainstreaming climate and environmental challenges into peace programming can act as an entry point or even a catalyst for dialogue, helping to build trust between conflict parties.

 What we do:

-Monitoring and evaluating the impact of our work on peace
+Monitoring and evaluating the impact of our work and generating evidence for peace

-To better understand the value of integrating climate security risk analysis into peacebuilding efforts, the Peace Pillar will monitor and evaluate the impact on peace generated by its pilot projects.
+To better understand the value of integrated peace programming, the Peace Pillar monitors and evaluates the impact of its project interventions across its different peace, climate and environmental dimensions.
 To ensure empirical learning, the results of these impact assessments will be streamlined into implementation to ensure successful interventions.
-The collected lessons learned, best practices and insights will be shared with practitioners and policy makers to develop a growing evidence base, enabling more targeted and systematic climate-linked peacebuilding programming in the future.
+The collected lessons learned, best practices and insights will be shared with practitioners and policy makers to develop a growing evidence base, enabling more targeted and systematic integrated peace programming in the future.

 Who: